-What campus facilities are currently available?
+- What campus facilities are currently available?

 Although there are currently no classes on campus, the campus will remain open to staff.
 If the campus closes, classes will continue online.

-What is the current health advice in Australia?
+- What is the current health advice in Australia?

 The official updates from the Australian government provide the latest health advice and information on how to help prevent the spread of infection in Australia.

-Is my course available online?
+- Is my course available online?

-How will you monitor my attendance?
+- How will you monitor my attendance?

-How can I complete my Assessments?
+- How can I complete my assessment?